SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

     gulp serve --nobrowser
     ```

-    You use the `--nobrowser` option because you don't need to launch the local workbench, since you can't debug extensions locally.
+    You use the `--nobrowser` option because you don't need to launch the local Workbench, since you can't debug extensions locally.

-    When the code compiles without errors, it will serve the resulting manifest from https://localhost:4321.
+    When the code compiles without errors, it serves the resulting manifest from https://localhost:4321.

 2. Go to any SharePoint list in your SharePoint Online site by using the modern experience.

     Because our ListView Command Set is hosted from localhost and is running, we can use specific debug query parameters to execute the code in the list view.

 3. Append the following query string parameters to the URL.
-Notice that you will need to update the GUID to match the ID of your ListView Command Set Extension available in the **HelloWorldCommandSet.manifest.json** file.
+Notice that you need to update the GUID to match the ID of your ListView Command Set Extension available in the **HelloWorldCommandSet.manifest.json** file.
 For more information, see [More details about the URL query parameters](#more-details-about-the-url-query-parameters).

     ```
     ?loadSpfx=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&customActions={"a8047e2f-30d5-40fc-b880-b2890c7c16d6":{"location":"ClientSideExtension.ListViewCommandSet.CommandBar","properties":{"sampleTextOne":"One item is selected in the list.","sampleTextTwo":"This command is always visible."}}}